Skip to main content

 Helps improve productivity

 Properly trained employees deliver faster support.
-When businesses commit to ongoing development, they create a team that can prioritize tasks efficiently, resolve issues promptly, leverage resources effectively, and more.
-Doing so can improve agent productivity and customer service key performance indicators (KPIs) like customer satisfaction (CSAT), first reply time (FRT), and other metrics.
+When businesses commit to ongoing development, they create teams capable of prioritizing tasks efficiently, resolving issues promptly, leveraging resources effectively, and more.
+This, in turn, can improve agent productivity and customer service key performance indicators (KPIs) like customer satisfaction (CSAT), first reply time (FRT), and other metrics.

 What’s the difference between training and hiring customer service candidates?

-Some businesses may prioritize hiring experienced candidates and de-prioritize the training process.
+Some businesses may prioritize hiring experienced customer support agents and de-prioritize the training process.
 They may think they can cut corners or reduce expenses by assembling experienced staff.
 This is a common oversight.

 While hiring the best candidates is important, businesses still need to train them no matter their skill level.
 Training customer service candidates can make a difference in critical areas like: